averias/phpredis-bloom/docs/COUNT-MIN-SKETCH-COMMANDS.md

 **Params:**
 - key: (string) sketch name
-- items: (array) list of (string|number) scalar values representing the name items for querying
+- items: list of (string|number) scalar values representing the item names for querying

 **Returns:** (array) of counts for each item specified in the parameter list in the same order they were specified.
-If one item specified s param doesn't exist in the sketch it will return a count of 0.`ResponseException` if some of the items are not string or sketch doesn't exist.
+If one item specified as param doesn't exist in the sketch it will return a count of 0.`ResponseException` if some of the items are not string or sketch doesn't exist.

 ### `Merge`